getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 [SCREENSHOT: screenshot of tokens]

 You can have up to 20 tokens at a time for any given internal integration.

+#### 1. How to use for requests

+When making requests to the Sentry API, you use the access token just like you would when you're typically making [API requests]({%- link _documentation/api/auth.md -%}).
+Tokens are associated with the Sentry organization that created the integration (and therefore was automatically installed).

+#### 2. Expiration

+Tokens never expire, but you can manually revoke them.

 ### Using API Tokens